Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/time-as-a-loop.md

 2. Shortly after, Peter Horvath enters, humming a non-tune.
 3. Peter Horvath stabs the security guard.
 4. Peter charges forward with presumably deadly intent.
-5. Peter falls backwards to gunshot wounds.
+5. Peter falls backwards to gunshot wounds by a police officer.
 6. The security guard sees his silver hand before the BD cuts.

 What was already known is that Peter was likely humming the same song as Judy